M1Rizwan/Spot-Me/README.md

 # 🔎Spot Me.!!

-This is a Fun loving beginner Game specially for childrens to recognise Popular Household objects & try to Memorise It.
+This is a Cool & fun Game as beginner for childrens to recognise Popular Household objects & try to Memorise It.
+---

 ### Key Points
 - Push childrens to recollect the objects name.